X-XENDROME-X/Zombie-Parade-Game/README.md

   ```bash
   ./exe
   ```
-2. Dive into the zombie parade world and follow on-screen prompts for an immersive gaming experience.
+2. Dive into the zombie parade world and follow on-screen prompts for a joyful experience.

 ## Features
 - Dynamic management of a zombie parade using an advanced linked list structure.